Just Relations

-Just Relations is a Miles Franklin Award-winning novel by Australian author Rodney Hall.

-The novel won the Miles Franklin Award, the FAW ANA Literature Award, and the FAW Barbara Ramsden Award for the Book of the Year, in 1982.
+Just Relations is a 1982 novel by Australian author Rodney Hall.
+Set in the fictional declining gold-mining village of Whitey's Fall in New South Wales, the novel chronicles the lives of the town's ageing and eccentric inhabitants as they resist government plans for restoration and tourist development.
+The novel won the Miles Franklin Award, the FAW ANA Literature Award, and the FAW Barbara Ramsden Award for the Book of the Year in 1982.